dannigiovanella/assignment2.1/README.md

 </p>

 ### The parts of the assignment:
-<li>Explaining how Git works by answering a set of questions</li>
+- Explaining how Git works by answering a set of questions</li>
-<li>Show in practice how to create repos and README-files in Github</li>
+- Show in practice how to create repos and README-files in Github</li>